biomedia-mira/chexploration/README.md

 The CheXpert imaging dataset together with the patient demographic information used in this work can be downloaded from https://stanfordmlgroup.github.io/competitions/chexpert/.

+The MIMIC-CXR imaging dataset can be downloaded from https://physionet.org/content/mimic-cxr-jpg/2.0.0/ with the corresponding demographic information available from https://physionet.org/content/mimiciv/1.0/.

 ## Code

 For running the code, we recommend setting up a dedicated Python environment.